UiPath Inc. (PATH) Shares Down Despite Recent Market Volatility

 Morgan Stanley gave a rating of “Equal-Weight” to PATH, setting the target price at $15 in the report published on September 07th of the previous year.

-During the last 5 trading sessions, PATH rose by +3.74%, which changed the moving average for the period of 200-days by -10.49% in comparison to the 20-day moving average, which settled at $15.52.
-In addition, UiPath Inc. saw 20.14% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, PATH fell by -2.91%, which changed the moving average for the period of 200-days by -15.57% in comparison to the 20-day moving average, which settled at $15.30.
+In addition, UiPath Inc. saw 15.66% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading